Commands (commands

 Command Translations

-Another powerful feature is the ability to set different names for the same command, and their respective descriptions based on the user language.
+Another powerful feature is the ability to set different names and their respective descriptions for the same command based on the user language.
 The commands plugin makes that easy by providing the localize

 method.
 Check it out: